BTCxZelko/Guides/Odroid/Debian/Internal-Dojo-Install-Guide.md

 # May ask if you want to remove a signature? type yes
 # Press 'w'
 ```
-Take note of the `NAME` for main partition on the external hard disk using the following command.

-`$ lsblk -o UUID,NAME,FSTYPE,SIZE,LABEL,MODEL`

 Assuming you only have one drive connected, the `NAME` will be `/dev/sda`.
 Double-check that `/dev/sda` exists, and that its storage capacity is what you expected.

+`$ lsblk -o NAME,FSTYPE,SIZE,LABEL,MODEL`

 Format the external SSD with Ext4.
-Use `NAME` from above, example is `/dev/sda1`.
+Use the `NAME` from the command you just ran, example is `/dev/sda1`.

 `$ sudo mkfs.ext4 /dev/sda1`

-Copy the `UUID` that is provided as a result of this format command to your notepad.
+Copy the `UUID` that is provided as a result of this format.

+`$ lsblk -o UUID,NAME,FSTYPE,SIZE,LABEL,MODEL`

-Edit the fstab file using nano, then add the line at the end replacing the `UUID` with your own.
+Edit the fstab file using nano, add the line at the end, replace the `UUID=123456` with your own.
 ```
 $ sudo nano /etc/fstab
 # replace `UUID=123456` with the `UUID` that you just took note of